Spanish Studies in Costa Rica

-The Georgia State University program of Spanish Studies in San José, Costa Rica is an exciting six-week program in a vibrant Central American capital city.
-While immersed in the language and culture of Costa Rica, participants will study at a Costa Rican host language school in San José and travel throughout the country.
-Participants will take two courses, each with a language or content component taught by local instructors, plus a culture component taught by the Georgia State program director.
-The language or content components will vary according to the students’ needs and proficiency levels (for example, Intermediate Spanish, Advanced Grammar, Advanced Conversation, Latin American Culture Heritage, etc.)
+The Georgia State University program of Spanish Studies in San José, Costa Rica is an exciting six-week program in a vibrant Central American capital.
+While immersed ?in the language and culture of Costa Rica, participants ?will study at a host language school in San José and travel throughout the country.
+Participants will take two courses, each with a language or content component taught by local instructors.
+The language or content components will vary according to the students’ needs and

 Students will be placed with selected Costa Rican homestays.
 Students will be provided a room and breakfast and dinner with the host family, seven days per week.
 Our host school has many families with whom it has worked for many years.
 Georgia State students will be placed in groups of two or three with Costa Rican families.
 All families live within a short traveling distance from campus.
 Affordable local public transportation services all host family homes.
 San José is known for being among the safest and friendliest cities in Latin America.